willhtun/ClassMeet/README.md

 # ClassMeet
-Find your classmates to ace your classes!
+Find your classmates and ace your classes!